aws-samples/shopfloor-connectivity/docs/README.md

 ## Condition Filters

 After the Data Change and Value Change filters, if any, have been applied [Condition filters](./core/condition-filter-configuration.md) can be used to select values based on other values of the same source.
-This makes it posible to include or exclude values if other values, or combinations of values do exist, or do not exist in the same source.
+This makes it possible to include or exclude values if other values, or combinations of values do exist, or do not exist in the same source.
 Operators that can be used are :

 - ***any*** : Any of a list of values must exist